 Frequently Asked Questions (FAQ)

-Workers' wages seem low, but isn't that because the cost of living is so much cheaper in garment-producing countries?
+Workers' wages do seem low – but isn't the cost of living more affordable in garment-producing countries?

-Some companies claim to check their suppliers regularly to make sure working conditions are OK.
+Some brands claim to audit their suppliers for labour violations on a regular basis.
 Are they telling the truth?

 The majority of today’s brands and retailers participate in one monitoring program or another.
 Indeed, a global industry of commercial ‘social auditing’ firms has emerged – but not all fulfill a benefit for workers.

 What conventions and core labour standards does the International Labour Organisation (ILO) protect?